Joportus/scrabble-Joportus/README.md

 If it wasnt created, we create it.
 If its already in the hashmap, it returns it.
 I also made sure that only one factory can be created, because creating more than one factory would be a waste of memory.

-I thought about modifying operation methods from part one, so that every operation would return an object created by the respective factory.
+I did some minor changes on the operation methods for part 1 of the project.
+For operation methods, I returned the result as a new object.
+I modified this so the methods would return an object created by the respective factory, so I could further optimize memory use.
-Ultimately, I decided not to, because that would mean changing a lot of the code I had already created for part 1.
-And it would also mean that if we remove the factories, our programme would no longer work properly.